-When it comes to beauty treatments during pregnancy, there are several considerations to keep in mind.
-Hormones during pregnancy can cause dramatic changes in skin sensitivity, so it's important to have skin sensitivity tests done before buying any new cosmetics and before each beauty treatment.
-It's also important to tell your beauty therapist that you are pregnant and ask them to use products for sensitive skin without retinoids.
+When it comes to beauty treatments during pregnancy, there are several important factors to consider.
+Hormones during this time can cause dramatic changes in skin sensitivity, so it's essential to have skin sensitivity tests done before any beauty treatments and before buying any new cosmetics.
+It's also important to inform your beauty therapist that you are pregnant and ask them to use products for sensitive skin without retinoids.
 Additionally, laser doctors may avoid certain areas due to the loss of effectiveness and increased sensitivity caused by pregnancy hormones.